CNAG-Biomedical-Informatics/convert-pheno-ui/README.md

 ## General pre-requisites for deployment:

-- Ideally a Unix based distribution
+Ideally a unix (GNU/Linux, MacOS) based distribution.
+Windows with [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl) enabled should work as well - not tested

 ## Prepare the environment

-The following steps are only for unix based systems (GNU/Linux, MacOS)
+The following steps are only for unix based systems.
+It is tested on Ubuntu 22.04 LTS and CentOS Linux 7.

 ### Step 0: Come up with a domain name